alphagov/govuk-frontend/docs/releasing/testing-and-linting.md

 `npm test -- -u src/govuk/components/button`

 This will update the snapshot file.
 Commit this file separately with a commit message that explains you're updating the snapshot file and an explanation of what caused the change.

+## Visual regression testing with Percy

+We use [Percy](https://percy.io/), a visual regression testing tool, to generate and store screenshots of our components to help us check for any unintended visual changes.

+We generate two screenshots for each default example of every component: one with JavaScript enabled and one with JavaScript disabled.
+Screenshots are not taken for all the different variations of each component.
+This tool is not a replacement for manual testing.

+The screenshots are public, so they can be checked without logging in.
+A BrowserStack account is needed to approve or reject any changes.
+It's the responsibility of the person reviewing the pull request code to approve any visual changes that Percy highlights.

+Note: when running the tests locally via `npm test`, Percy commands are ignored and no screenshots are generated.
+You will see the following message in your command line output: `[percy] Percy is not running, disabling snapshots`.